Go back to table of contents.

 [begin page 20]

-contain many exaggerated and incredible details, it is generally difficult, if not impossible, to distinguish the two.
+distinguished from true narratives, because the false narratives contain a number of factors which are generally considered to be markers of true narrative, such as spontaneous statements ripe with details, adjectives, emotional terms, and dialogue.
+Although in some cases it is easier to distinguish between a false and true narrative, because a true narrative is often more consistent than a false one and false narratives contain many exaggerated and incredible details, it is generally difficult, if not impossible, to distinguish the two.
 Thus, suggestive interviewing techniques not only lead to false assent rates but they also affect children's demeanor to the point that they may be judged as credible and not susceptible to cross-examination, creating a clear example of the honest, but mistaken witness.
 Suggestive interviewing affects the credibility of children's statements to such an extent that even a professional may not be able to determine when suggestively interviewed children are providing a false report.

 The Commonwealth's submissions have not chipped away at the defendant's position on this motion.
 Several of the articles submitted by the Commonwealth to discredit Dr. Bruck's opinion, in fact, either support or are consistent with her testimony.
 Contrary to the Commonwealth's position now and its experts at trial, scientific evidence does not support the view that most sexually abused children deny abuse, disclose abuse, and recant their previous reports only to disclose again.